medavox/tuki-nuwa/text/working documents/philosophy.md

 ----------

 maybe the meaning of a word as an adjective should be required to mean exactly the same thing as the word used as a noun. eg, [todo: example] this would remove the problem that some 'words' (lexemes) are really a collection of closely-related (or sometimes not-so-closely-related) words which differ by part of speech -- meaning learning one word really means learning two or three words -- a noun, a verb, an adhective, and maybe something else.

-(in my opinion, rolling several words into one lexeme like this is a 'trick' to keep the word count down...)
+(in my opinion, rolling several words into one lexeme like this is a bit of a 'cheat' to keep the word count down...)

 -----